 Carrie Swanson is the Animal Science Agent for Albemarle County and your first point of contact for general questions and information relating to livestock, pastures and horses.
-She also serves the neighboring counties of Nelson, Louisa, Fluvanna and Greene.
+She also serves the neighboring counties of Louisa, Fluvanna and Greene.
 Carrie’s specialty is in horse management and nutrition, but she has a broad background in production livestock species as well.

 Other agents (along with their specialties) who also serve Albemarle County residents include:

 While viewing the family unit as the cornerstone of a healthy community, Family and Consumer Sciences Extension Agents and volunteers work in Charlottesville and Albemarle County with a focus on improving wellness for individuals and their families.
 There are many aspects of overall wellness including nutrition, health, financial management, and family dynamics throughout the life span.
 As educators, community resources, and links to professionals throughout the community, their goal is to implement effective educational and outreach programs that provide people with the life skills needed to make positive changes, and improve their overall sense of well-being.

 - Family Album Radio

 - National Center for Home Food Preservation

 - Smart Beginnings - Ready for School, Ready for Life

 - USDA - Center for Food Safety and Applied Nutrition

 - Virginia Household Water Quality Program & Virginia Master Well Owner Network